Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/13_dyn_plot/_index.en.md

 library(plotly)
 ```

-    Attaching package: 'plotly'

-    The following object is masked from 'package:ggplot2':

-        last_plot

-    The following object is masked from 'package:stats':

-        filter

-    The following object is masked from 'package:graphics':

-        layout

 `plotly` relies on the same layer-based logic as ggplot, but is slightly different.
 It is completely possible to build a `plotly` plot from scratch like a `ggplot`.
 For example:

 ``` r